MedicinesFAQ

-Mitiglinide Uses, Dosage, Side Effects, Food Interaction and all others data.
+Mitiglinide Uses, Dosage, Side Effects and more

 Mitiglinide is a drug for the treatment of type 2 diabetes.
 It may stimulate insulin secretion in beta-cells by closing off ATP dependant potassium ion channels.